Conforming nanoparticle sheets to surfaces with Gaussian curvature: Bending and adhesion

 The crossover from incomplete adhesion to full adhesion with plastic deformation occurs in our experiments for PS spheres with diameters $D\approx 200$ nm.
 This crossover enables an estimate of the bending rigidity in nanoparticle membranes.

 Near the apex of the sphere, the two-dimensional bending energy density of a thin plate in plane stress is~\cite{landau_chapter_1986}

-as detailed in the Supplementary Information.
 We take the Poisson ratio to be $\nu=1/3$, the value for a triangular lattice of spring-coupled nodes, in accordance with the measured value for nanoparticle sheets~\cite{Kanjanaboos_strain_2011}.
 We take an average radius of curvature of $D/2 \approx 100$ nm for the crossover.
-Note that we expect a correction to the bending energy that scales quadratically with the polar angle, $\theta$, which we neglect here (see Supplementary Information).

 At the small-sphere crossover between incomplete adhesion and plastic behavior, we should expect the bending energy to match the adhesion of the nanoparticle sheet with polystyrene.
 Using the result of Ref.~\cite{girifalco_theory_1957}, we estimate the adhesion energy from the surface tensions of dodecane (21 mN/m) and water (72 mN/m), the surface energy of solid polystyrene ($\sim$ 42 mN/m)~\cite{Wu_calculation_2007}, and the molar volumes of each.
 The result is an adhesion energy of $\gamma_{\textrm{PS}} + \gamma_{\textrm{dodecane}} - \gamma_{\textrm{PS},\textrm{dodecane}} \approx$ 60 mN/m.
-We expect that the bending energy, $\mathcal{F}_B$, matches this value at the crossover.
+We expect that the bending energy, $\mathcal{E}_{\textrm{b}}$, matches this value at the crossover.
 This gives a bending modulus for the nanoparticle sheets of $B \approx 4.5 \times 10^{-16}$ Nm.